amisha26/Social-Media-Back-End/New-Back-End/README.md

 ### To use cors in your back-end

+* install cors first on root folder
 ```
 npm install cors
 ```

+* Put it in App.js or Server.js of your set-up

 ```
 const express = require('express')
 const cors = require('cors')